mminer/mminer.github.com/_posts/2010-11-14-unity-editor-macros.md

 title: "Unity Editor Macros"
 ---

 A feature that appeared briefly in a beta release of Unity 3.0, but which has since disappeared, is editor macros.
 The reason for the feature's withdrawal is unclear.
-Presumably it's simply unready for primetime, and will appear in a future version of Unity.
+Presumably it's unready for primetime, and will appear in a future version of Unity.
 Fortunately the ability to evaluate arbitrary code snippets in the editor is still available in the `UnityEditor.Macros` namespace, and taking advantage of it is easier than racing a sloth.

 Macros are little snippets of code that help speed up repetitive tasks in the editor.
 The same functionality can be achieved by writing an editor script, but for simple tasks --- particularly ones that you only intend to run once --- doing so can be a chore greater than the action itself.
 Perhaps you want to duplicate the selected game object a thousand times, or you want to perform a batch rename.
 For such tasks, and even for more complex ones, a few lines of code will often suffice.